The Wellness Core Dog Food Review: Tested & Evaluated 2023

 Wellness is a US-based pet food brand that has been around for a while and is easily available at pet stores in Australia.
 Their “CORE” line was conceived as their premium offering, and as of the writing, the line includes regular and grain-free kibble and wet food.

 In general, pups like this food.
 We appreciate that they offer small breed options with a smaller kibble size since that increases palatability for picky eaters.
-Owners are particularly happy with the taste: many fussy dogs liked the original flavour.
+Owners who made up our independent panel were particularly happy with the taste: many fussy dogs liked the original flavour.
 The wild game formula is also popular among dogs that tend to turn their nose up at dry kibble.

 Finally, some owners liked the low smell of the kibble.
 Of course, if you’re properly storing it, kibble shouldn’t stink up your kitchen nor smell rancid.
 But it’s always nice to serve food that isn’t too strong for our senses.